 Who should come?

 The event is free and open to the public.
 However, advance registration is required.
-The topic is relevant to anyone interested in biomedical research and research ethics, including Johns Hopkins students, faculty, staff, and their families; research participants; and members of the lay community.
+The topic is relevant to anyone interested in biomedical research and research ethics, including research participants and members of the lay community, as well as Johns Hopkins students, faculty, staff, and their families.
 Primarily recommended for ages 14 and up.
 Space is limited, so please register as soon as possible to secure a seat.

 Complimentary parking is available in Washington Street Garage, which is located at the intersection of Washington and Monument Streets.
 For those with handicapped placards, complimentary parking is available at the Rutland Street Garage located at 1800 Madison Street.
 Volunteers will be on hand at both garages to direct you to Turner Auditorium.